You are here

 J. Parker and Kathryn Webb Dinius Fellowship

-Generous donors established the J. Parker and Kathryn Webb Dinius Fellowship Fund to support students who plan to pursue or who are pursuing a graduate or professional degree at Ohio State.
+Generous donors established the J. Parker and Kathryn Webb Dinius Fellowship Fund to support students with undergraduate athletic experience who plan to pursue or who are pursuing a graduate degree at Ohio State.

-Preference is given to students who earned an undergraduate varsity letter, with priority given to football players, at Ohio State.
+Preference is given to students who earned an undergraduate varsity letter at Ohio State, with priority given to football players.

 Eligibility

-Students pursuing study in post-baccalaureate degree programs in the Graduate School or the colleges of Dentistry, Law, Medicine, Optometry, Pharmacy, and Veterinary Medicine are eligible for consideration.
-Incoming graduate and professional students must meet the minimum undergraduate GPA and minimum test scores(s) established by their prospective graduate/professional degree program.
-Current graduate and professional students must meet and maintain a minimum GPA of 3.0, maintain appropriate academic progress, and remain in good standing in the Graduate School or appropriate professional program.
+Students with undergraduate athletic experience pursuing study in graduate degree programs in the Graduate School or graduate degree programs in the colleges of Dentistry, Law, Medicine, Optometry, Pharmacy, and Veterinary Medicine are eligible for consideration.
+Incoming graduate students must meet the minimum undergraduate GPA and minimum test score(s) established by their prospective graduate degree program.

 Selection Process